yalelibrary/linked-art-mapping/specs/md/concepts/record_level_entities.md

 Apply the following rules to the processing of bibliographic \(bib\) and holdings \(mfhd\) records:

+-   Ignore all suppressed bibs.
--   Ignore all suppressed bibs and mfhds.
+-   Ignore all suppressed MFHDs, **unless the suppressed MFHD has a location of `yulintx`.**
--   Ignore bibs with no related mfhds \(orphan bibs\).
+-   Ignore bibs with no related MFHDs \(orphan bibs\).
--   Ignore bibs that are unsuppressed, but whose related mfhds are all suppressed.
+-   Ignore bibs that are unsuppressed, but whose related MFHDs are all suppressed.
--   Ignore mfhds that are unsuppressed, but whose related bib is suppressed.
+-   Ignore MFHDs that are unsuppressed, but whose related bib is suppressed.

 -   **[Content and carriers](../tasks/content_and_carriers.md)**